Chart Color Schemes

 AreaSearch analysis of employment trends sees Larrakeyah performing better than 90% of local markets assessed across Australia

 This is based on AreaSearch's aggregation of statistical area data.
-As of June 2025, 3,122 residents were employed, while the unemployment rate was 2.4% lower than Greater Darwin's rate of 3.0%.
+The area had 3,139 residents employed by September 2025, with an unemployment rate of 2.5%, which was below Greater Darwin's rate of 3.1%.
 Workforce participation in Larrakeyah was 74.3%, compared to Greater Darwin's 69.7%.
-Employment among residents is concentrated in public administration & safety (1.4 times the regional level), accommodation & food, and health care & social assistance.
+Employment among residents is concentrated in public administration & safety, accommodation & food, and health care & social assistance sectors.

-Construction employs just 5.1% of local workers, below Greater Darwin's 9.2%.
-Over the 12 months to June 2025, employment increased by 3.1%, while labour force increased by 2.9%, causing the unemployment rate to fall by 0.2 percentage points.
-This compares to Greater Darwin where employment grew by 2.9%, labour force expanded by 2.9%, and unemployment fell marginally.
-Jobs and Skills Australia's national employment forecasts from Sep-22 estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Larrakeyah's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+The area shows strong specialization in public administration & safety, with an employment share of 1.4 times the regional level.
+In contrast, construction employs only 5.1% of local workers, below Greater Darwin's 9.2%.
+Over the 12 months to September 2025, employment increased by 2.1%, while labour force increased by 1.9%, causing a fall in unemployment rate by 0.2 percentage points.
+This contrasts with Greater Darwin where employment grew by 1.9% and unemployment rose marginally.
+State-level data from November 25 shows NT employment contracted by 1.13% (losing 4,100 jobs), with the state unemployment rate at 4.4%, closely aligned with the national rate of 4.3%.
+National employment forecasts from May-25 suggest a potential growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Larrakeyah's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment